Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Our main partners in the current situation are China – whose market share is currently approximately 45-50%.
 There is also India.
 Previously, we sold almost no oil to India, but after two years, our supply to this country is equivalent to 40%,” he said in a speech on December 27.

-In contrast, Europe’s market share of 40-45% before the war has now dropped to around 4-5%.
-Over the past year, Russia has been actively shifting its energy sales from the West to Asia, making the most of its old fleet to transport crude oil.
-The war in Ukraine has prompted the West to impose a series of sanctions on Russia, while seeking to reduce its dependence on its energy resources.
+In contrast, Europe’s market share, which was 40-45% before the war, is now only about 4-5%.
+Over the past year, Russia has actively shifted its energy sales from the West to Asia, making the most of its old fleet to transport crude oil.
+The war in Ukraine has caused the West to impose a series of sanctions on Russia, while seeking to reduce its dependence on this country’s energy resources.

 Oil tankers anchor in Nakhodka Bay near the port city of Nakhodka, Russia, December 4, 2022.
 Photo: Reuters